nodejscn/node-api-cn/esm/commonjs_namespaces.md

 //   true
 ```

-The ECMAScript Module Namespace representation of a CommonJS module will always
+The ECMAScript Module Namespace representation of a CommonJS module is always
-be a namespace with a `default` export key pointing to the CommonJS
+a namespace with a `default` export key pointing to the CommonJS
 `module.exports` value.

 This Module Namespace Exotic Object can be directly observed either when using